 The team targeted initiatives based on persistence predictions.
 “For those with high persistence predictions, we sent emails,” said Silva.
 “For those with greater risk, at middle-to-low persistence predictions, graduation coaches made personal phone calls and invited them in for a face-to-face meeting.”

 Silva said the program included workshops, financial literacy, tutoring, career coaching and more.
 The college has just completed its first full semester with a stated goal to increase graduation applications by 5 percent over the previous spring.

 “That program did really well,” said Silva.
-“We set a goal of 5 percent and got a 26 percent increase.
+“We set a goal of 5 percent and got a 34 percent graduation rate increase.
 This was the first semester we tried a strategy through Illume, and it really worked well.”
 He plans to continue to tweak and hone outreach efforts based on student segments and prediction scores.

 Changing Lives One Student at a Time

 Thinking back on the 800-plus graduation applications, one student comes immediately to mind for Silva.

 “We had one student with more than 100 credits,” Silva noted, adding that the team looked at his courses and determined that not only did the student qualify for an associate’s degree, he also had completed enough credits to also earn an additional credential.

 “We told the student, ‘You’ve graduated.
 Fill out this application and go see Career Services.
 You’ve got the degree and stacked a credential on top,’” Silva said.

 ROI & the Real Reward